Just-In-Time Objectives: A General Approach for Specialized AI Interactions: JUST-IN-TIME OBJECTIVES

 \subsubsection{\textbf{Tool Generation} with \systemName{}-tools}

-\systemName{} demonstrates a second form of assistance via \textit{tool generation}: based again on a user's context, \systemName{}-tools attempts to design and synthesize a code implementation for an interactive tool to assist the user.
+\systemName{} demonstrates a second form of assistance via \textit{tool generation}: based again on a user's context, \systemName{}-tools attempts to design and synthesize a code implementation for an interactive tool to assist the user (\autoref{fig:poppins_tools}).
+Here, we define a ``tool'' as interactive software that assists the user, as opposed to static text responses (e.g., chat reply, feedback, draft document) that are typical of LLM chat systems and encapsulated by Poppins-experts.
+To demonstrate the space of Poppins-tools outputs, we include examples (Figures~\ref{fig:poppins_study_examples}, \ref{fig:poppins_tool_examples_2_study}, \ref{fig:poppins_tool_examples_3_team}).

 We implement a tool design generator that describes a design idea for a tool: given the JIT objective, this generator produces a tool specification that includes a high-level description of its function (name and description fields), low-level descriptions of the implementation approach (input type, output type, descriptions of interface features, and descriptions of expected user behavior), and design guidelines outlining the problem settings for which this tool is an apt solution. \systemName{} adds a \texttt{gen\_objective} operator to the tool design generator to steer its tool ideas to meet user goals and an \texttt{eval\_objective} operator to score the tool ideas and select the most promising candidates.